mtyaka/devstack/README.rst

    * - Account
      - Description
    * - ``staff@example.com``
-     - An LMS and Studio user with course creation and editing permissions.
+     - An LMS and CMS user with course creation and editing permissions.
-       This user is a course team member with the Admin role, which gives rights to work with the demonstration course in Studio, the LMS, and Insights.
+       This user is a course team member with the Admin role, which gives rights to work with the demonstration course in the CMS, the LMS, and Insights.
    * - ``verified@example.com``
      - A student account that you can use to access the LMS for testing